Mathematics

 Each pupil has 4 lessons per week in Year 9, 10 and also in Year 11.

-Pupils in sets 2 - 4 initially follow externally accredited work at Entry levels E1 to E3, within the AQA award body specifications.
+Pupils who are in pathway 2 and 3 initially follow externally accredited work at Entry levels E1 to E3, within the AQA award body specifications.
 They then progress to GCSE learning.

 There are three GCSE examination pathways for our students, to enable the greatest differentiation opportunities, whilst providing the highest and most aspirational learning outcomes.
 The links below show the pathways the students can follow.